 As mentioned previously, the key disadvantage of using credit cards for cryptocurrency purchases comes down to the fees.
 Bitcoin and other cryptocurrencies are an easy target for online fraudsters due to the fact that crypto-based transactions are not reversible.
 While innovations have been made in order to cut down the large amount of fraud that can be found with these sorts of transactions, the fees involved with buying cryptocurrency with a credit card are still much higher than other options.

 Buying crypto with a credit card comes with much lower limits than other available options.
 This is, again, due to the large amount of fraud involved with these types of transactions.
-Exchanges will want to limit the risks associated with this payment method, and most platforms only allow users to purchase a few hundred dollars worth of cryptocurrency at most with a credit card.
+Without further identity verification exchanges limit the amount you can buy with a credit card.

 Visa and Mastercard are the two most well-known names in the credit card industry, and they both use their own forms of best practices when it comes to credit card fraud prevention.
 In terms of making a cryptocurrency purchase, one brand is not better than the other.